microsoft/rnx-kit/ROADMAP.md

 Our mantra for this effort is, to put simply, "a rising tide lifts all boats".

-### Measuring Success
+### Measuring success

 As we execute on this roadmap, we will closely monitor data and metrics to ensure our tools are delivering real improvements for React Native developers.
 This includes looking at adoption rates, time savings achieved, and other efficiency gains.

 We also recognize the importance of community feedback.
-We will engage developers through GitHub discussions to collect ideas and feature requests.
+We will engage with developers through GitHub discussions to collect ideas and feature requests.
-This input will help us continue refining rnx-kit to best meet our goals.
+This input will help us continue refining `rnx-kit` to best meet our goals.

-Ultimately, while community feedback is valued, Microsoft priorities will be put first in deciding which improvements to pursue.
-By combining data-driven insights with judicious consideration of community suggestions, we aim to build developer tools that meet both our needs and those of the broader React Native ecosystem.

 <!-- Footnotes -->